Tutorial: Design and create a streams flow in the canvas

 In the canvas, you select operators - Sample Data and Cloud Object Storage - and connect them to design a simple flow of data.

 The Sample Data operator uses sample data that is taken from five weather stations.
 The data includes weather station ID, time zone, date in Universal Coordinated Time (UTC) format, latitude, longitude, temperature, barometric pressure, humidity, indoor temperature, and rainfall today.
-The data is in JSON format.

 The Cloud Object Storage (COS) operator stores the sample data.
 We use COS because it provides cloud storage for massive amounts of unstructured data.